-Latest Energy Saving Technologies
+Latest Energy Saving Technologies for Resin Drying

 The performance of any drying system can be analyzed on its ability to maintain the appropriate drying temperature as well as maintaining a constant material temperature at the throat of the injection molding machine or extruder, utilizing minimum heat.
 The regeneration system of the machine should also contribute to energy saving by directing most of the energy to remove the moisture gained during the drying process.